intershop/iom-project-archetype/README.md

 ```

 __TODO add link__ After adding devenv-4-iom to your project structure, please follow the quick start guide.

-# Usage: Integrate into *Azure DevOps Environment* of *Intershop Commerce Platform*
-## Git Repository

-The *Azure DevOps Environment* already provides a Git repository to host your IOM project.
-It is named *\<project-name\>-iom*.
-You have to use this Git repository, when setting up the new IOM project.

-## Maven Repository

-The URL of the Maven repository, providing the IOM build artifacts, is unique for your project.
-You have to adapt *pom.xml* of your project.
-In file *pom.xml* the URL of the repository with ID *iom-maven-artifacts* has to be replaced with the URL of the according Maven repository of your *Azure DevOps Environment*.

-1. Login into Azure DevOps Environment
-2. Open Artifacts in left menu
-3. Select feed *iom-maven-artifacts*
-4. Click *Connect to Feed*
-5. Select *Maven*
-6. Copy the URL from *pom.xml*, shown on this page, and replace the according value in *pom.xml* of your newly created project.

 # Usage: Typical developer tasks
 **Note:** Basic knowledge about maven build lifecycle is expected at this point.